Clemapfel/crisp/docs/system/system.md

     // handle disk error
 ```

 Only ``crisp::BinaryImage``, ``crisp::GrayScaleImage`` and ``crisp::ColorImage`` can be saved like this.
-If we want to store a different image type we first need to convert it into either of the three.
+If we want to store a different image type, we first need to convert it into either of the three.

 ## 2. Rendering